gmautner/cloudstack-tf-ansible-swarm/README.md

 cp -r environments/example/stacks/nextcloud-postgres-redis environments/dev/stacks/
 ```

 **Adapting or creating Docker Swarm Compose Files**: If you need to adapt existing Docker Compose files for use with Docker Swarm, or create new ones from scratch, refer to the [Docker Compose Guide](DOCKER-COMPOSE-GUIDE.md) file for detailed instructions.
-(Pro tip: Refer your AI assistant to the guide for instant Docker Swarm expertise! 🧠)
+(Pro tip: Point your AI assistant to this guide for instant Docker Swarm expertise! 🧠)

 #### Define Application Secrets